Founding metrics — the five statistics primitives behind every Rankquant percentile

 floor = Ẑ − z_{α=0.10} · SE(Ẑ)

 = Ẑ − 1.645 · SE(Ẑ)The CI-floor is the answer to the question: given the data we've observed, what is a defensibly pessimistic estimate of this product's true normalized score?
-Rankquant ranks products on the CI-floor, not on the mean.
-Products with high means but few reviewers have wide intervals and low floors; products with slightly lower means but many reviewers have tight intervals and higher floors.
+Rankquant computes it for every item and publishes it with that item — products with high means but few reviewers have wide intervals and low floors; products with slightly lower means but many reviewers have tight intervals and higher floors.
+It is a figure to read, not a sort key: the headline percentile ranks Ẑ itself, and the correction for sample size is applied by the AI-adjusted percentile at step 4.
 The full derivation, including the choice of 90% over 95%, is at /theory/confidence-intervals.

 |---|---|